 - Celebrate and let people know how you've recovered.

-- Record lessons learned (e.g. adequacy of insurance policies and IT, accounting and record-keeping systems).
+- Record lessons learned from your business recovery (e.g. adequacy of insurance policies, and IT, accounting and record-keeping systems).

 Communication can be crucial before and after a severe weather event.
 Your staff and customers need to know if the event has impacted your business, if you will close, and when you will reopen.

 Consider who your business might need to communicate with before, during and after a severe weather event.
 Think about how you will communicate if there are power outages.